-- 1. Sufficient data exists to determine technical feasibility and commercial viability, and - 2.
-Facts and circumstances suggest that the carrying amount exceeds the recoverable amount.
+- i) sufficient data exists to determine technical feasibility and commercial viability, and - ii) facts and circumstances suggest that the carrying amount exceeds the recoverable amount.
 For the purposes of impairment testing, exploration and evaluation assets are not allocated to cash-generating units.